 Yes!
 The famous $4.99 Costco Rotisserie Chicken is labeled gluten-free on the package.
 (As always, double-check ingredients in case of regional changes.)

-Yes—options rotate but include rice-based, lentil, chickpea, and edamame pastas.
+Yes, but brands seem to rotate.
+I usually see rice-based, lentil, chickpea, and edamame pastas.
 Our store also has a fresh gluten-free pasta option made by True Republic.
 Use them to make this Gluten-Free Lemon Ricotta Pasta.

 Absolutely!
 Buying in bulk helps lower the per-unit price, especially on staples and snacks.